 The black box covers Tucker Carlson's home address. pic.twitter.com/YE3QJkm3Lb

 Here is a statement sent to me from one of the Smash Racism DC organizers involved in the protest at Tucker Carlson's home last night pic.twitter.com/SDkWCiSQjF— Alex Rubinstein (@RealAlexRubi) November 8, 2018

-The AP reports that D.C.’s Metropolitan Police Department is treating the incident as a “suspected hate crime” motivated by “anti-political” bias.
-(The District of Columbia defines a hate crime as a crime “that demonstrates an accused’s prejudice based on the actual or perceived race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, family responsibility, homelessness, physical disability, matriculation, or political affiliation of a victim.”)
+The Associated Press reports that D.C.'s Metropolitan Police Department is treating the incident as a "suspected hate crime" motivated by "anti-political" bias.
+The District of Columbia defines a hate crime as a crime "that demonstrates an accused’s prejudice based on the actual or perceived race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, family responsibility, homelessness, physical disability, matriculation, or political affiliation of a victim.”